Virginia Court Records

 What Kinds of Cases are Covered by Tort Law in Virginia?

-- Intentional tort: these are cases that arise when the defendant acts with intent to harm the plaintiff.
+- Intentional tort: these are cases that generally arise when the defendant acts with intent to harm the plaintiff.
 If the defendant’s actions hurt the plaintiff, then it is an intentional tort.
 Examples of deliberate tort cases may include:

 - Battery: intentional harmful contact with another person’s body